yockey88/YEngine/README.md

  - run
     - -config=[debug] || [release]
     - -proj=[MachyDev] || [PongV1]
-        - for running your own from this flag you will need to edit the run.py file located in the 'tools' directory.
+        - for running your own project from this flag you will need to edit the run.py file located in the 'tools' directory.
 ### Engine
  - Machine Y Core Class (singleton)